exercism/elm/exercises/concept/top-scorers/.docs/instructions.md

 `PlayerName` is a type alias for `String`, to make the code easier to read, and to distinguish this use of `String` from other uses of `String`.

-In Elm, it is generally better to use higher level abstractions, such as `Dict.map`, `Dict.filter` and `Dict.merge`, instead of lower level abstractions such as `Dict.get` and `Dict.remove`, although it does of course depend on the context.

 ## 1. Aggregate scorers

+First implement `updateGoalCountForPlayer` to initialise or increment the goal count for a player.
-Implement the `aggregateScorers` function to count how many goals each player has scored.
+Then implement the `aggregateScorers` function to count how many goals each player has scored, by using `updateGoalCountForPlayer`.
-This function takes a `List PlayerName` (the names of the players that scored the goals, that can contain duplicate player names), and returns a `Dict PlayerName Int` containing all the players in the list along with how many goals they have scored.
+This function takes a `List PlayerName`(the names of the players that scored the goals, that can contain duplicate player names), and returns a`Dict PlayerName Int` containing all the players in the list along with how many goals they have scored.
-You should also implement `updateGoalCountForPlayer`, and then use this in `aggregateScorers`.

 ```elm
 aggregateScorers [ "Betty", "Cedd", "Betty" ]